nderus/H-VAE/README.md

 # Synthetic Data Generation of histopathological images
 This repository contains the implementation for the work "SYNTHETIC DATA GENERATION OF HISTOPATHOLOGICAL IMAGES" presented at the XXII International Conference on Mechanics in Medicine and Biology, in Bologna (2022).
 The data set used is publicly available for download at: https://www.kaggle.com/datasets/paultimothymooney/breast-histopathology-images.
-For reproducing the code, it is assumed that the data is available in the directory: 'datasets/breast-histopathology/IDC_regular_ps50_idx5'.
+In order to launch the training scripts, it is assumed that the data is available in the directory: 'datasets/breast-histopathology/IDC_regular_ps50_idx5'.

 ---